I just wanted to send a quick note to say a huge thank you to you and the rest of the team who put on the terrific trail event over the weekend.

 Razorback Ridge—22 km, an out and back run across the Razorback to Mt Feathertop from Diamantina Hut.

-Support: the Razorback Run and Hells Cauldron are self supported runs, it is not a race.
+Support: the Razorback Run is a self supported run, it is not a race.
 Runners are responsible for their own safety and assume full liability for their participation.
-Participants should offer assistance to other runners in distress and must give way to walkers, especially on the Razorback Track.
+Participants should offer assistance to other runners in distress and must give way to hikers, especially on the Razorback Track.

 Support is available at Pole 333, Diamantina Hut and at the start/finish at Harrietville Caravan Park.
 The 64 km run covers arduous terrain with 3 major climbs that take a cumulative toll.